opdavies/oliverdavies.uk/source/_pages/things-about-php.md

 title: Things you should know about PHP
 ---

-Thanks for attending my talk on [Things you should know about PHP](/talks/things-you-should-know-about-php).
+Thanks for attending my [Things you should know about PHP](/talks/things-you-should-know-about-php) talk.

+I hope that you learned some things about PHP, its ecosystem, and its communities, and if you haven't tried using PHP yet, I'd encourage you to do so.

+Here are links to the resources that I mention in the talk, plus a couple of extras.

 ## Resources